 We soothe guilt by blaming others, providing immediate relief and long term damage.

 We willingly surrender freedom, delivering our futures to unseen forces.
 We blindly participate in our own misery.
 We grimace and roll our eyes, crudely accusing others, pointing our finger for any disappointments.
 Our expressions scream innocent victimhood while self-righteously condemning others of evilness.
 Many of us—all of us some of the time, some of us all of the time—thoughtlessly claim entitlement to an undisturbed life.
 When life opposes, we react, exploding inside, seeking cause for the horribleness that unfairly befell us.

 When open to reality, through connection with others and awareness of differing goals, our knowledge lessens the emotional upheavals from the misguided entitlements of a singular existence.
-A wider perspective—which includes visions of others’ needs and goals—enhances our experience, transforming selfish emotional reactions to more constructive approaches; which may induce closer examination of self for contributing causes.
+A wider perspective—which includes visions of others’ needs and goals—enhances our experience, transforming selfish emotional reactions to constructive approaches; which may invite closer examination of our selves for contributing causes.

 When we realistically exam disappointments, the honest openness ushers enlightening insights, growing wisdom and improving futures.
 The honest examination of self involvement in disappointments develops wisdom to escape future injuries while promoting the growth of character.
 We don’t master this process.
 Pain still hurts; disappointments still sting.
 We just get better at working through them.
 Wisdom enlarges self-understanding.
 We learn our limits, cautiously approaching the edges, seeking assistance where needed before floods of emotions overwhelm and destroy.

-"A wider perspective—which includes visions of others’ needs and goals—enhances our experience, transforming selfish emotional reactions to more constructive approaches; which may induce closer examination of self for contributing causes.."
+"A wider perspective—which includes visions of others’ needs and goals—enhances our experience, transforming selfish emotional reactions to more constructive approaches."